1. Health Hub

 OTC medication options include:

-Saline nasal spray: Over-the-counter nasal sprays (like Sinex) are widely available at most pharmacies.
+Saline nasal spray: Over-the-counter nasal saline sprays (like Sinex) are widely available at most pharmacies.
 These sprays rinse and clean the nasal passages, reducing symptoms while preventing the infection from worsening.

 OTC Pain Relievers: Pain relievers such as ibuprofen and acetaminophen can help minimize sinus pain and headaches.
-These drugs will not help clear up a runny or stuffy nose, but will help with discomfort caused by inflammation of the sinuses.
+These drugs will not help clear up a runny or stuffy nose but will help with discomfort caused by inflammation of the sinuses.

 Home Remedies